 2.)
 Know that your spouse has a lot invested in the relationship.
 Use that investment to rebuild the marriage.
 Your spouse will probably have second thoughts about leaving from time to time.
 Give him or her every reason to stay.

-5.)
-Have fun.
-Saving marriage is a serious business.
+Saving a marriage is a serious business.
 But, if you make the repair process too intense, you will scare your spouse away.
 Instead, suggest that you together do the things you both find fun.
-When you can reconnect in the small ways, the big things will take care of themselves.
+When you can reconnect in small ways, the big things will take care of themselves.